-Royalty-bearing grants from the Office of the Chief Scientist of the Ministry of Economy in Israel ("OCS") for funding approved research and development projects are recognized at the time we are entitled to such grants, on the basis of the costs incurred, and are presented as a deduction from research and development expenses.
+Royalty-bearing grants from the OCS for funding approved research and development projects are recognized at the time we are entitled to such grants, on the basis of the costs incurred, and are presented as a deduction from research and development expenses.
 Non-royalty-bearing grants from the OCS MAGNET program and from European Commission's Seventh Framework Programme for Research (FP7) for funding approved research and development projects are recognized at the time we are entitled to such grants, on the basis of the costs incurred, and are presented as a deduction from research and development expenses.
 Since the payment of royalties is not probable when the grants are received, we do not record a liability for amounts received from the OCS until the related revenues are recognized.
 In the event of failure of a project that was partly financed by the OCS, we will not be obligated to pay any royalties or repay the amounts received.

-Consideration earned from participations from third parties in R&D development is recognized as reduction from R&D expenses.
+Consideration earned from participations in R&D development is recognized as reduction from R&D expenses.
 The excess of the recognized amount received over the amount of research and development expenses incurred during the period is recognized as other income within operating income.

 Through December 31, 2013, we received payments totaling \$367, as participation in R&D development from MIS.
 These amounts were capitalized and recorded as an advance on account of collaboration arrangement.
-For the six month period ended June 30, 2014, no additional amounts were received from MIS.
 To date, no amounts were recognized in the Statement of Operation with respect to collaboration arrangement, as all the amounts are refundable.